 The medium or a platform that allows you to advertise about your restaurant stating your USP is called Paid Media.
 For example, Advertisements, Paid SEM/SEO, paid influences; paid content in different influential news dailies and magazines is called the paid media.

 Owned media is the platforms and channels owned by the restaurant.
 These include the restaurant’s website, social media handles such as Facebook, Twitter, Instagram, etc, and the restaurant blog.
 You can create a lot of engagement and awareness among your target audience by working on these channels.
-Read how to do social media for your restaurant here.
+Read how to do Social Media Marketing for your restaurant here.

 This type of media is particularly related to the articles, blog post, Instagram photos, an online review or word of mouth.
 Basically, if a third party is talking about your restaurant, then it is known as earned media.